Generative Neural Operators through Diffusion Last Layer: Background

-Given \eqref{eq:noising_process}, the goal is to learn a reverse-time dynamics that enables sampling from $p(x \mid c)$.
-Among several equivalent parameterizations, we focus on the \emph{flow-based} formulation via \emph{velocity prediction} for clarity \cite{Lipman23, Liu23}.
+Given \eqref{eq:noising_process}, the goal is to learn a reverse time dynamics that enables sampling from $p(x \mid c)$.
+Among several equivalent parameterizations, we focus on the \emph{flow based} formulation via \emph{velocity prediction} for clarity \cite{Lipman23, Liu23}.
 In this framework, there exists a velocity field $v(\cdot,t,c)$ such that the conditional densities $\rho_t(\cdot \mid c)=p(x_t \mid c)$ satisfy the continuity equation

 Sampling is then performed by integrating the probability flow ODE backward in time: